coursetable/coursetable/docs/api.md

 - TODO: remove all `success: true` (and use HTTP status code instead)
 - TODO: standardize error response format

-All methods are capable of returning 500.
+All endpoints are capable of returning 500.
 In this case the body contains an `error: string`.

+Endpoints marked as "needs credentials" returns 401 with `error: "USER_NOT_FOUND"` when the user is not found.

+Endpoints marked as "needs eval access" additionally returns 401 with `error: "USER_NO_EVALS"` when the user exists but has no evals access.
+Evals access can be granted after completing the challenge, or manually granted.

 ## Challenge